Unlikely duo: Pennsylvania Democrats aim for united front

 Campaign aides say they expect the men will appear together at bigger events, such as rallies, regional campaign office openings or party events to raise money, help boost turnout or highlight down-ticket candidates.

-Earlier this month, Fetterman’s wife, Giselle, stood in for him at an event with Shapiro where they spoke at the opening of a coordinated campaign office in Pittsburgh.
+Earlier this month, Fetterman’s wife, Gisele, stood in for him at an event with Shapiro where they spoke at the opening of a coordinated campaign office in Pittsburgh.

 “I look forward to getting John out here, and I know he's chomping at the bit to get out, too,” Shapiro said Friday.
 Fetterman’s campaign said in a statement that “we look forward” to campaigning with Shapiro and helping other Democrats on the fall ballot.

-Note: This story has been corrected to show Fetterman’s wife's name is Gisele, not Giselle.